METHADRENALINE/Shelley/README.md

 If the message later drops below the required number of stars, or if the original message is deleted, Shelley removes the saved copy from the star channel too.

 In practice, star messages work like a community archive.
 Members decide what deserves to stay visible, Shelley just handles the boring part in the background.

-## Announcements

-Shelley includes a small admin notification command.
-An administrator can send text to the configured notification channel and attach files.
-Technically, it doesn’t really make sense, ik that, it does give the server some personality though.

 ## Game servers status icons